 Avoid ill-fitted shoes AND socks

-Wear shoes that have a good size toe box that allow your toes to rest flat.
+Wear shoes that fit properly and have a good size toe box that allow your toes to rest flat.
 And slip on moisture-wicking socks that allow your toes to move around freely.

 Check your feet

-Don’t forget to check in with your feet on a regular basis for ingrown toenails or other foot problems, especially if you are prone to ingrown toenails or have diabetes.
+Don’t forget to check in with your feet on a regular basis for ingrown toenails or other foot problems, especially if you are prone to ingrown nails or have diabetes.